 In 1953, the Submariner ref.
 6204 (reference numbers are very important when talking about vintage Submariners, as you will start to see) was unveiled.
 The then-pencil hands, thin case and small crown delivered in the style stakes and the world-first 100m water resistance meant you didn’t have to take it off to go in the water.

 Although there were Subs around in 1953, the official launch was actually in 1954 with the ref.
 6205.
 It too had pencil hands originally, though those were upgraded to Mercedes hands later that year (notice the three-pointed star on the hour hand that looks like the German carmaker’s logo).

 The next big Sub launch is the ref.
 6200 in 1955.
 Known in geek circles as the ‘King Sub’, it is considered one of the holy grails for collectors.
 The back-dated reference number suggests this was made before the 6204 and 6205.

 It is chunky, has a 200m water resistance, bigger crown and Rolex Explorer-style 3-6-9 dial.
-The rumour is that founder Hans Wilsdorf didn’t think people were ready for a watch this hefty so parked it in favour of the previous references.
+The rumor is that founder Hans Wilsdorf didn’t think people were ready for a watch this hefty so parked it in favor of the previous references.

 The Bond Watch (and another one)